 Arrive in Griffith for a full-throttle day of food on a Bella Vita Riverina culinary tour led by Cassandra Cadorin – like many locals, Cassandra is of Italian heritage.
 Experiences are customised, but regular haunts on Cassandra’s itineraries include plum farms and wineries like applauded Calabria Family Wines and boutique producer Mino + Co.
 Cassandra grew up on a vineyard and offers a rich and insightful commentary on top producers in the region.

-Back in town, The Aisling Distillery opens for Saturday tastings and tours.
+Back in town, opens for Saturday tastings and tours.
 Sip small-batch Riverina rum, single malt whisky tawny or pepper berry gin with owners and distillers, Mark and Michelle Burns.

 Zecca’s chef and co-owner Ben cooks up family Italian recipes in his kitchen, his menu relying heavily on local suppliers.
 The food is honest and generous in true cucina regionale style – the pasta is so good you’ll want to take some home, and thanks to the on-site providore, you can.